krlLashini/ESBII-IT12024582/Lab1.md

-1. In the navigation pane, click Instances and select your instance.
+1.In the navigation pane, click Instances and select your instance.
 Click Actions, select Image, and then click Create Image.
 (note-->
 If this option is disabled, your instance isn't an Amazon EBS-backed instance.)